lcsthom/redux-form/docs/api/ActionCreators.md

 > If the `keepValues` parameter is `true`, it will keep the old values and
 > initial values.

+> If the `updateDeepValues` parameter is `true`, it will update values of
+> deep initialized field where `keepDirty` alone was preventing from updating
+> values of an inner field if its neighbor field was dirty (a is dirty,
+> a.b is being initialized and a.c is dirty => `updateDeepValues` will update
+> the pristine and value of a.b).

 ### `registerField(form:String, name:String, type:String)`